adobe/adobe-commerce-samples/starter-kit/customize-registrations-and-events/README.md

 ## Usage

 The customizations implemented in the sample code include:
-- registering only to the events relevant to the integration you are building.
+- Registering only to the events relevant to the integration you are building.
 For example, the following `scripts/onboarding/config/starter-kit-registrations.json` indicate that your integration is only concerned about
     ```json
       {
           "product": ["commerce"],